-Spend a week biking along the beautiful Atlantic Ocean shoreline.
+Spend a week cycling along the beautiful Atlantic Ocean shoreline.
 On this tour, we’ll view the seaports, glacially formed kettle ponds, and lighthouses of southeastern Massachusetts, visit historic sites from the days of colonial America, and explore quaint shops on Cape Cod and Martha’s Vineyard.
 Every day is spent within 15 miles of the Atlantic, and each night close to a large body of fresh or saltwater.

 This tour is suitable for all riders and is a great choice for anyone looking to learn the basics of self-contained touring, or an experienced cyclo-tourist looking for a week of relaxed cycling.
 The riding is easy, services are plentiful, and the campgrounds are outstanding.

 |Tour Leader:||Tammy Schurr||Meals:||Shared cooking|

 We'll meet just outside Plymouth, Massachusetts, home to the first sustainable settlement for the Pilgrims after they wintered near Provincetown.
 Those arriving early can explore the Plymouth Plantation, the Mayflower II (a full-scale reproduction of the original), and the famous Plymouth Rock, traditionally regarded as the spot where William Bradford and the Mayflower Pilgrims disembarked on the mainland.